Key takeaways

 If you are always creating the compassionate explanation, pause.

-Any of those could be true.
+Any of those things could be true.

 But if your explanation is doing more work than their behavior, you are not receiving enough evidence.

 Compassion should not require you to become the narrator of someone else's emotional development.
+You can understand context without volunteering to live inside uncertainty.

-Potential dating often depends on highlight reels.
+Dating for potential often depends on a highlight reel.

 One incredible night.
 One deep conversation.
 One look.
 One apology.
 One weekend where everything felt aligned.